Iran says it will enrich uranium to 60%, highest level ever

 “We are neither ready to accept less than that, nor are we after achieving more than that,” he said.

-Associated Press writers Nasser Karimi in Tehran, Iran; David Rising in Berlin; Josef Federman in Jerusalem and Jonathan Lemire in Washington contributed to this report.
+Associated Press writers Nasser Karimi and Amir Vahdat in Tehran, Iran; David Rising in Berlin; Josef Federman in Jerusalem and Jonathan Lemire in Washington contributed to this report.